hypertelia/hypertelia.github.io/_posts/2022-05-24-a-bike-race-roughly-the-size-of-wales.md

 ![desc](/img/abikerace/26.jpg)

 Here I spotted a KFC and got some fries.
 I bumped into the race director again, and offloaded my worries about the hotel incident the night before in a barely cohesive fatigued manner then decided to find a bed for a few hours.
 I rode on before realising I'd forgotten to pick up the checkpoint which had been not even 200 metres from where we'd chatted.
-Furious with myself I returned to take a snap, then spurred on by my own stupidity decided to head on to Anglesey where I was sure I'd find somewhere to bivvy as in my mind it was too late to find a hotel.
+Furious with myself I returned to take a snap, then spurred on by my own stupidity decided to head on to Anglesey where I was sure I'd find somewhere to bivvy as to my mind it was too late to find a hotel.

 I'd never been to Anglesey before and hadn't realised how relatively inhabited it was.
 I rode for what seemed an age following what felt a ridiculously meandering route never finding anywhere to sleep that wasn't either gated or obviously private land.
 I was becoming a little despondent when I spotted a church.
 I'd previously noted how few churches I'd passed had had open porches, a staple shelter for bike packers, but amazingly this one did.
 I bedded down and set a timer for 4 hours to get some proper rest.

 ![desc](/img/abikerace/27.jpg)

 I woke, got myself sorted and when in search of the next waypoint.
 This, a Celtic cross, was the trickiest to locate as it was on a sandy headland.
 I rode through pinewoods and dropped on to the beach, walking along for a little while before spotted the cross between two dunes on the skyline.
-I headed towards it, but the tide had made reaching the cross itself impossible with crossing water.
+I headed towards it, but the tide had made reaching the cross itself impossible with a channel crossing.
 I took my snap and headed north west.
 Despite the early hour I found a convenience store open so grabbed breakfast and supplies for the next couple of hours.
 Next stop was Holy Island and en route I was caught by Pascal again.
-He was in good spirits and pushed on ahead of me, cursing in Flemmish as we each missed the same turning before riding off into the distance.
+He was in good spirits and pushed on ahead of me, cursing in Flemish as we each missed the same turning before riding off into the distance.

 ![desc](/img/abikerace/28.jpg)
 ![desc](/img/abikerace/29.jpg)